danbartlett-twilio/aws-sam-twilio-survey-application/README.md

 Several of the lambda functions need to access the Twilio node SDK.
 For reuse, the sdk is put into a "layer" that can be added to all of the lambdas that need it.

-The Twilio SDK code is not included in the repo so from a commmand line, go to /layers/layer-twilo and then run
+The Twilio SDK code is not included in the repo so from a command line, go to /layers/layer-twilo and then run

 ```bash
 $ npm install